 2. Start Command Mode

-The embedded PC in the PCB in the Scanning DOAS has three modes – user, shell and both (see Figure 10 bellow).
+The embedded PC in the PCB in the Scanning DOAS has three modes – user, shell and both (see Figure 10 below).
 When you communicate with the Scanning DOAS by HyperTerminal, one of the above three modes is used.
 To switch between the three modes, press “Ctrl + F”.

 Shell mode – It is the command mode.
 The sign is “Stdio: Shell”.
 In this mode, you can type in commands and browse files in the embedded PC.